bobbielf2/bobbielf2.github.io/source/_posts/2017-05-19-the-holy-trinity.markdown

 Such leap in computing power has unleashed ideas that were sheer impossible just decades ago.

 With experiment, science have gone a long way tracing back to the ancient Greeks.
 With computation, science has taken off and is moving ever faster.
-We can simulate thins that are too far (universe), too small (quantum), too expensive (medicine), or too complex (social network).
+We can simulate things that are too far (universe), too small (quantum), too expensive (medicine), or too complex (social network).

 ## Mathematics